castai/docs/docs/guides/mutating-admision-webhook.md

     --set staticConfig.preset=partialSpot
 ```

-To set custom ratio for partial Spot, replace 70 with [1-99] as percentage value:
+To set a custom ratio for partial Spot, replace 70 with [1-99] as percentage value:

 ```shell
 helm upgrade -i --create-namespace -n castai-pod-node-lifecycle castai-pod-node-lifecycle \